lxj8244-alt/Georgia-Public-Health-Analytics/Maternal-Mortality-Case-Identification/README.md

 ➡️ **[MaternalMortalityOutput2025.csv](MaternalMortalityOutput2025.csv)**

 > **Note:** All records shown are synthetic and are intended solely for demonstrating SQL-based record linkage and maternal mortality case identification techniques.

+---

+## 11. Tableau Dashboard

+The SQL output generated in this project serves as the data source for an interactive Tableau dashboard.

+The dashboard will include:

+- Maternal mortality case summary
+- Geographic distribution by county
+- ICD-10 code distribution
+- Race distribution
+- Record matching summary